 Sarcoma.
 Small bowel sarcoma is generally a leiomyosarcoma, which is a tumor that arises in the muscle tissue that makes up part of the intestine.
 This type of tumor most often occurs in the ileum.
 Learn more about sarcoma.

-Carcinoid tumor.
-Carcinoid tumors are classified as neuroendocrine tumors.
-These are tumors that start in the hormone-producing cells of various organs and generally occur in the ileum.
-Learn more about carcinoid tumors.
+Neuroendocrine tumor.
+Neuroendocrine tumors start in the hormone-producing cells of various organs and generally occur in the ileum.
+These may also be called a carcinoid tumor.
+Learn more about neuroendocrine tumors.

 Lymphoma.
 Lymphoma is a cancer of the lymph system, which is part of the body’s immune system.
 Lymphoma that occurs in the small bowel usually occurs in the jejunum or ileum and is most commonly non-Hodgkin lymphoma.
 Learn more about non-Hodgkin lymphoma.